zilinsky-o/NutriTracker/readme.md

 1. Clone the repository to your local machine
 2. Open `index.html` in your browser
+3. Select the appropriate day type using the icons at the top:
+   - 🍃 Normal Day: Regular nutritional limits
+   - 🚴 Sport Day: Higher protein and carb allowances
+   - 🍰 Free Meal Day: No maximum limits
-3. Use the `+` and `-` buttons to track your consumption for each category
+4. Use the `+` and `-` buttons to track your consumption for each category (each click adds/subtracts 0.5 units)
-4. The app automatically saves your progress in browser cookies
+5. The app automatically saves your progress in browser cookies
-5. View your 7-day history by clicking the "Show History" button
+6. View your 7-day history by clicking the "Show History" button
-6. Use the slider to reset today's tracking if needed
+7. Use the slider to reset today's tracking if needed

+## Day Types Explained

+### Normal Day (🍃)
+- Carbs: 2.5 units
+- Proteins: 3.5 units
+- Fats: 1.0 unit
+- Vegetables: 2.5 units

+### Sport Day (🚴)
+- Carbs: 4.5 units (increased)
+- Proteins: 3.0 units
+- Fats: 1.0 unit
+- Vegetables: 2.5 units

+### Free Meal Day (🍰)
+- No limits on any category
+- No red warning indicators

 ## Development